opensearch-project/opensearch-build/tools/bundle-build/README.md

 Builds the OpenSearch bundle.

 The OpenSearch repo is built first, followed by common-utils.
 These dependencies are published to maven local, and subsequent project builds pick up those.
-All final output is placed into an `artifacts` folder.
+All final output is placed into an `artifacts` folder along with a `manifest.yml` that contains output details.

 ### Usage